abogoyavlensky/slim/README.md

 ## Overview

 `slim` is a minimal build tool for Clojure projects that emphasizes simplicity and minimal configuration.
-It can help you build uberjar for Clojure application, or build and deploy jar for a Clojure library with zero ceremony.
+It can help you build uberjar for an application, or build and deploy jar for a library with zero ceremony.
 It's quite opinionated and does not aim to be a general-purpose build tool.

 ## Features

-- 🎯 **Minimal Configuration**: Uses standard `deps.edn` - no additional configuration files needed
+- 🎯 **Minimal Configuration**: Uses `deps.edn` - no additional configuration files needed
 - 📦 **Minimal Dependencies**: Built on top of `tools.build` and `slipset/deps-deploy`
 - 🔧 **Sensible Defaults**: Works out of the box with minimal configs for most Clojure projects